Luzifix/SHInject/README.md

 * CGGameObjectInitialize

 ## How to use
+* Download source
-* Cretae the dll file with Visual Studio
+* Compile the source with Visual Studio
-* Move the dll in the World of Warcraft main directory
+* Move the SHInject01.dll in the World of Warcraft main directory
-* Inject the dll with a dll injection program
+* Inject the dll with a dll Injector in the World of Warcraft process.

 ## Thanks
-* Cromon for a lot of help
+* Cromon for a lot of help <3
 * Nesox for http://tinyurl.com/p7eduq9
 * tomrus88 for http://tinyurl.com/pbr6sbg